External Study Abroad Scholarships

 Scholarship and Funding Opportunities

-The Boren Awards promote long-term linguistic and cultural immersion and must include language study as a core element of the program.
-All eligible students must be U.S. citizens and planning to study in world regions critical to U.S. interests (outside Western Europe, Canada, Australia, and New Zealand).
-Proposed programs of two or more semesters are strongly encouraged and preference will be given to programs of at least 25 weeks’ duration.
+The Boren Awards promote long-term linguistic and cultural immersion.
+Recipients must study a critical language—which include Arabic, Mandarin Chinese, Portuguese, Russian, and Swahili—as a core element of their study abroad program.
+To be eligible, applicants must be U.S. citizens and planning to study in world regions critical to U.S. interests (outside Western Europe, Canada, Australia, and New Zealand).
+Proposed programs of two or more semesters are strongly encouraged, and preference will be given to programs of at least 25 weeks’ duration.
 In exchange for funding, Boren Award recipients commit to working in the federal government for at least one year after graduation.
-Students interested in applying for the Boren should contact Brooke Stock in KU Study Abroad for more detailed information and to begin the campus application process.
-Students must first apply through KU and the campus deadline is in early December for the following academic year.
+Students interested in applying for a Boren Award should contact Brooke Stock in KU Study Abroad & Global Engagement (SAGE) for more detailed information and to begin the campus application process.
+Students must first apply through the University of Kansas, and the campus deadline is in early December for the following academic year.

 Boren Scholarships